 Otherwise, there is no default.

-firstDetectionRunInstanceGuid property
+firstDetectionRunGuid property

-A resultProvenance object MAY contain a property named firstDetectionRunInstanceGuid whose value is a GUID-valued string (§3.5.3) which SHALL equal the id.instanceGuid property (§3.13.3, §3.15.5) of the run in which the containing result was first detected (either the current run or some previous run).
+A resultProvenance object MAY contain a property named firstDetectionRunGuid whose value is a GUID-valued string (§3.5.3) which SHALL equal the id.guid property (§3.13.3, §3.15.5) of the run in which the containing result was first detected (either the current run or some previous run).

-lastDetectionRunInstanceGuid property
+lastDetectionRunGuid property

-A resultProvenance object MAY contain a property named lastDetectionRunInstanceGuid whose value is a GUID-valued string (§3.5.3) which SHALL equal the id.instanceGuid property (§3.13.3, §3.15.5) of the run in which the containing result was most recently detected (either the current run or some previous run).
+A resultProvenance object MAY contain a property named lastDetectionRunGuid whose value is a GUID-valued string (§3.5.3) which SHALL equal the id.guid property (§3.13.3, §3.15.5) of the run in which the containing result was most recently detected (either the current run or some previous run).

 invocationIndex property